 As you can see, there’s a pretty massive difference here.
-Greg Finn, writing for Search Engine Land.com, says :”The ranges that Google will provide for those with small (or no) spends makes the tool almost useless.”For example, the category “1-10,000” searches a month is NOT useful to you in the slightest.
+Greg Finn, writing for Search Engine Land.com, says “the ranges that Google will provide for those with small (or no) spends makes the tool almost useless.”For example, the category “1-10,000” searches a month is NOT useful to you in the slightest.

 Why Keyword Research Is Important

-Keyword research allows you to create content that Google can find and show to other people.
-Keyword research also lets you see what other people are actually interested in learning about.
+However, if you’re wondering why keyword research is important in the first place, then you have come to the right place.
+Keyword research allows you to create content for your website that Google can find and show to other people.
+Keyword research also lets you see what other people are actually interested in learning about or finding online.

 It’s the difference between being on the freshman team or the varsity squad.
-Or as Steven Pressfield would say, it’s about the difference between being an amateur and being a pro.
+Or as Steven Press field would say, it’s about the difference between being an amateur and being a pro.

-The Best Free Google Keyword Planner Alternative: SEM Rush (But There’s A Catch)
+The Best Free Google Keyword Planner Alternative

 SEM Rush gives you:

-Phrase match keywords
+- Phrase match keywords

-Organic search results
+- Organic search results

-Ad copy for the keyword you typed in
+- Ad copy for the keyword you typed in